-Family and friends of Terry Parker High School NJROTC, we graciously THANK YOU for your wonderful support and encouragement last year.
-With your help, our program documented the following achievements in 2017-2018:
+Family and friends of Terry Parker High School NJROTC, we graciously THANK YOU for your wonderful support and encouragement this past year.
+With your help, our program made the following achievements in 2017-2018:

 - Our seniors earned 25 scholarships valued at $749,500!

 - We documented 2,112 community service and school support hours volunteering with the American Legion Post 283, J. P. Hall, Huntington's Disease, Terry Parker HS, Arlington MS, and other organizations.

 - Four cadets earned their LA cord and one cadet earned the CO/XO cord.

 - 44 out of 152 cadets completed the SAT or ACT.
 The 2018-2019 school year goal is to significantly increase the number of cadets taking these tests and improve their test scores.
 We must be in the mindset that an SAT/ACT ready student is a college ready student!

 - One hundred percent of seniors graduated.
 Thirteen were accepted to attend a college or university, 10 enlisted in the US military, one enrolled in a VoTech welding program, and one is entering the workforce.

 Once again, we thank you for supporting us at competitions, on field trips, while performing community service, and by attending Cadet Parent Organization (CPO) meetings.
 You are the greatest group of parents that a NJROTC unit could ever have and we understand that your support required each of you to make personal sacrifices for us.
 For that, thank you so, SO much.
 Please continue to spread the word about our amazing NJROTC program to others.
 Also we encourage you to invite parents, grandparents, or guardians to our monthly CPO meetings and other events.
 The CPO typically meets on the first Monday of each month unless otherwise stated.
 We need YOUR help to make the difference between TPHS NJROTC being an average unit or a superior unit!